saulyaka/aircraft_fleet/README.md

         flight report http://127.0.0.1:8000/api-flight/report/

-    By default db sqlite.
-If you want to have a look on UI with some data load fixtures in CL: in CL: docker-compose run --rm web python manage.py migrate docker-compose run --rm web python manage.py loaddata aircraft.json docker-compose run --rm web python manage.py loaddata flight.json
+    By default db is sqlite.
+If you want to have a look on UI with some data load fixtures. in CL: in CL: docker-compose run --rm web python manage.py migrate docker-compose run --rm web python manage.py loaddata aircraft.json docker-compose run --rm web python manage.py loaddata flight.json